byarbrough/ece382_lab04/README.md

 _What is the role of the extern directive in a .c file?_

-The _extern_ keyword defines a variable once outside a function - this sets aside storage for it - so it has a larger scope.
-It then must be delcared within each fucntion that accesses it.
+The _extern_ keyword defines a variable once outside a function.
+In the context of this lab, it tells the compiler that the function is external to this program.
+It is then later linked to the .asm file.

 _What is the role of the .global directive in an .asm file (used in lines 28-32)?_